Psychology — Year 13

 Create a supportive community:

-Term 2: Issues & Debates, Biopsychology and Schizophrenia
+Term 2: Forensic psychology and Schizophrenia

+Students will continue to be assessed roughly fortnightly with 24 mark (30 minutes) timed exam papers for both teachers.
+These involve a mix of multiple choice, short answers and essay questions.
 Students will also sit a formal set of mock exams during this term which will include a full paper 1 (Social influence, Memory, Attachment, Psychopathology) and paper 2 (Approaches, Bio-Psychology, Research Methods).
 These are both 2 hours each.

 Free will